 A new sense of pride led to him becoming a more active member of the community.
 He joined local gyms and clubs and participated in community events.
-He eventually became a pillar of the community even taking part in the local government.
+It didn’t take long for him to become a pillar of the community.
+A few years into his residency, he even took part in the local government.

 One of these friends introduced him to a beautiful young woman.
-Eventually, the two were married.
-The specter of his past vanished shortly after.
-She was already fading by this point and the wedding led to her complete disappearance.
-It seemed that what happened had been swept away like dust.
-He believed he was finally free.
+He fell for her and she shared his feelings.
+The specter of his past faded shortly after and the wedding led to her complete disappearance.
+It seemed that what happened was now a distant memory swept away like dust.
+He was finally free.